+- Your grade for the course will be computed roughly as follows:

+- Assignments: 30% (HWs: 25%, Quizzes: 5%)

+- Midterm: 20%

+- Final Exam: 50%

+- Optional project: 10% bonus (see below)

-- Your grade for the course will be computed roughly as follows: - Assignments: 40% - o Midterm: 20% - Final Exam: 40% - All marks are subject to scaling. - If you feel that a returned assessment is incorrectly marked, you can appeal that mark by submitting a remark request statement to the instructor within one week of the return of the marked assignment.
+- All marks are subject to scaling.

+- If you feel that a returned assessment is incorrectly marked, you can appeal that mark by submitting a re-mark request statement to the instructor within one week of the return of the marked assignment.
 The statement should include a summary of what you feel was incorrectly evaluated with some justification of the claim.
-Your work will be re-evaluated in accordance with the established grading procedures, and remarked if necessary.
-Note that in unusual circumstances, if you mistakenly received a higher grade than earned, your final grade might decrease upon re-marking. - Missing midterms: There are no make-up midterms in this course.
+Your work will be re-evaluated in accordance with the established grading procedures, and re-marked if necessary.
+Note that in unusual circumstances, if you mistakenly received a higher grade than earned, your final grade might decrease upon re-marking.

+- Missing the midterm: There are no make-up midterms in this course.
 Missing the midterm for a valid reason normally results in the weight of that midterm being transferred to the final exam.
 Examples of valid reasons include illness and travel to play a scheduled game for a varsity team.
 Examples of reasons that are not valid include conflicts with personal travel schedules or conflicts with work schedules or with other classes.
 Any student who misses the midterm is to present to their instructor the Department of Mathematics self-declaration form for reporting a missed assessment to their instructor within 72 hours of the midterm date.
-This policy conforms with the UBC Vancouver Senate's Academic Concession Policy V-135 and students are advised to read this policy carefully. - Please note that a student who misses the midterm and has otherwise not completed a substantial portion of the term work normally shall not be admitted to the final examination.
+This policy conforms with the UBC Vancouver Senate's Academic Concession Policy V-135